nathanfanelli/jQueryQuiz/README.md

-# jQueryQuiz
-Basic radio button jQuery quiz.
+This is a basic radio button quiz written in jQuery.